boramorka/Heart-Attack-Risk-Prediction-Research-AutoML/README.md

 ## Auto ML

-EvalML is an open-source AutoML library written in python that automates a large part of the machine learning process and we can easily evaluate which machine learning pipeline works better for the given set of data.
+:wrench: EvalML is an open-source AutoML library written in python that automates a large part of the machine learning process and we can easily evaluate which machine learning pipeline works better for the given set of data.

-- Eval ML Library will do all the pre processing techniques for us and split the data for us
+- :hammer: Eval ML Library will do all the pre processing techniques for us and split the data for us
-- There are different problem type parameters in Eval ML, we have a Binary type problem here, that's why we are using Binary as a input
+- :pick: There are different problem type parameters in Eval ML, we have a Binary type problem here, that's why we are using Binary as a input
-- It has awesome API
+- :hammer_and_wrench: It has awesome API

 ```python
 #train/test split